 How to Install a Simple DIY Home Alarm on a Budget (2026 Step-by-Step Guide)

-I still remember the night I decided to install my own home alarm.
+Setting up DIY home security on a budget is easier than most people think, I still remember the night I decided to install my own home alarm.
 It was 11 PM, and I’d just watched my neighbor’s house get cased by two teenagers who clearly didn’t know I was watching from my darkened kitchen.
 They tested his door handle, checked his windows, and moved on only because my porch light flicked on automatically.
 That moment taught me that you don’t need a $2,000 professionally installed system to sleep soundly—you just need to know how to install a simple DIY home alarm that actually works.

 Three months later, I had my own system up and running for under $300.
 No drilling through concrete, no confusing wiring, no monthly fees I couldn’t afford.
 Just clean, simple protection that I installed myself in under an hour.